Skip to main content

 Herring with Potatoes (Siļķe ar kartupeļiem)

 Salted herring served with boiled potatoes, onions, and sour cream.
-This simple dish is a classic representation of Latvian coastal cuisine.
+A simple dish that sums up Latvian coastal cooking.

 Jāņi Cheese (Jāņu siers)